 There’s a lot to say about accent marks, too

-Accent marks are another common grammar mistake Italians make in Italian all the time.
+Adding unnecessary accent marks is another common grammar mistake Italians make in Italian all the time.
 Sometimes it’s hard to tell whether or not you should use an accent, especially with monosyllabic words that can change their meaning entirely.
 Here are a few examples:

 Proprio / Propio

-This common grammar mistake Italians make in Italian all the time has to do with the pronunciation, which makes it hard to see the second “r”.
-As such, some people wrongly spell proprio (which means “exactly” as an adverb and “own” as an adjective) as propio.
-Same with purtroppo (= unfortunately), which is often spelled as pultroppo.
+This common grammar mistake Italians make in Italian all the time has to do with pronunciation.
+Because it is hard to hear the second “r,” some people wrongly spell proprio (which means “exactly” as an adverb and “own” as an adjective) as propio.
+The same applies to purtroppo (= unfortunately), which is often mistakenly spelled as pultroppo.

 Example: